 What could be more exciting than going to pick up the newest, fluffiest member of your family?!
 To help your puppy settle in quickly and effortlessly, it always helps to be organised and have everything they need before you even think about collecting them.
 No matter their breed or size, here are the essentials that any new puppy needs to feel safe and happy in their new home.

 A crate is an essential for training your new pup.
 It should be at your home before your puppy arrives so they can get used to it immediately.
-It will provide comfort and a safe refuge for when they’re feeling overwhelmed, and reduces stress when travelling.
+It will provide comfort and a safe refuge when feeling overwhelmed and reduce stress when travelling.
 It needs to be big enough that your pup can turn around and change positions without hitting the sides.
 Their bed should also be soft and warm, as this will provide them with comfort and somewhere to relax.

-Whilst you can take your puppy to a professional groomers as needed, you’ll want to keep some basics at home to keep their coat clean and healthy between visits.
+Whilst you can take your puppy to a professional groomer as needed, you’ll want to keep some basics at home to keep their coat clean and healthy between visits.
 The amount you’ll need to groom your pup will depend on the breed.
-Long haired breeds may need brushing every day, yet some short haired coats won’t need any brushing at all.
-A brush and some dog shampoo should be all you need to get you started, although you can supplement this with nail scissors, conditioner and ear cleaning products if needed.
+Long haired breeds may require brushing every day, yet some short haired coats won’t need any brushing at all.
+A brush and some dog shampoo should be all you need to get you started, although you can supplement this with nail scissors, conditioner and ear cleaning products if required.